nuuuwan/manifestos_prespollsl2024/data/summary/npp-en.md

 10. **Social Protection and Welfare**: Implementing a universal social protection system, including financial grants for low-income families, support for the elderly and disabled, and comprehensive care for children, women, and vulnerable groups.

 These promises outline a vision for a transformed, just, and developed Sri Lanka under the proposed policies of the National People’s Power (NPP).

+## Most unrealistic promises

+Evaluating the realism of political promises requires considering factors such as economic feasibility, administrative capacity, social and political conditions, and historical precedents.
+Here are 10 promises from the manifesto that could be considered unrealistic, along with explanations:

+1. **Reclaiming Wealth from Corrupt Elite Ruling Groups**:
+   - **Why Unrealistic**: While combating corruption is essential, the idea of reclaiming significant amounts of wealth looted over decades is challenging.
+It requires extensive legal processes, international cooperation, and political will, which are difficult to coordinate.
+Historical examples show that such efforts often meet with limited success.

+2. **Universal Free and High-Quality Education with 6% of GDP Allocation**:
+   - **Why Unrealistic**: Allocating 6% of GDP to education is an ambitious target.
+Given Sri Lanka’s economic constraints and other pressing needs (such as healthcare and debt servicing), achieving this without significant economic growth or external aid seems unlikely.

+3. **A Circular Economy Transition Across All Sectors**:
+   - **Why Unrealistic**: The transition to a circular economy, especially in sectors like agriculture, energy, and construction, is a long-term goal requiring massive investment, technological innovation, and behavioral change across society.
+Achieving this within a single government term seems overly optimistic.

+4. **50% Women’s Representation in All Decision-Making Bodies**:
+   - **Why Unrealistic**: While increasing women’s representation is critical, reaching 50% in all decision-making bodies, from Parliament to local government, involves not only legislative changes but also shifts in societal attitudes, which typically take time and consistent effort to achieve.

+5. **Providing a Monthly Allowance of Rs.
+10,000 to Low-Income Families and Persons with Disabilities**:
+   - **Why Unrealistic**: While this promise addresses a crucial need, funding such a large-scale welfare program without a significant increase in government revenue or cuts in other areas is difficult, especially given Sri Lanka’s current fiscal challenges.

+6. **Eradicating All Forms of Corruption**:
+   - **Why Unrealistic**: While reducing corruption is necessary, completely eradicating it is extremely challenging, given entrenched interests, systemic issues, and the complexity of governance.
+Even in countries with strong institutions, corruption persists at some level.

+7. **A Modernized Tourism Industry as an Attractive Global Destination**:
+   - **Why Unrealistic**: Transforming Sri Lanka into a leading global tourist destination requires overcoming significant challenges, such as infrastructure development, political stability, and competition from other established tourist hotspots.
+Achieving this within a short period is ambitious.

+8. **A Fully Digitized and Efficient Public Service**:
+   - **Why Unrealistic**: While digitization of public services is crucial, fully achieving this across all sectors of government requires substantial investment in technology, training, and change management, which is a lengthy and resource-intensive process.

+9. **A National Sports Commission Ensuring Standards and Equity in All Sports**:
+   - **Why Unrealistic**: Establishing a commission that ensures equity across all sports and rapidly improves Sri Lanka's international standing is challenging.
+It requires overcoming entrenched interests, ensuring widespread access to resources, and competing with nations that have far more developed sports infrastructures.

+10. **A New Constitution Uniting All Ethnic Groups into a Unified Sri Lankan Nation**:
+    - **Why Unrealistic**: While a new constitution is a powerful tool for national unity, the deep-seated ethnic tensions and political divisions in Sri Lanka make it extremely difficult to draft and pass a constitution that satisfies all parties.
+The process would require extensive negotiation, compromise, and likely face significant opposition.

+These promises, while noble in intention, face significant hurdles in terms of implementation, given Sri Lanka’s current socio-economic and political landscape.
+They require careful planning, substantial resources, and time beyond the tenure of a single government.